United Way 50K Giveaway!

 By: Madison Caver, Case Manager

-After calling S.A.F.E., Inc., Sarah and her children were admitted to the shelter.
-During their stay, Sally and her children received multiple services that were offered.
-These services included counseling, court advocacy, and case management.
-Court advocacy and legal services were provided to assist with protection orders for both the victim and her children.
-Sarah also attended individual counseling at the shelter.
-The entire family received case management for housing, food, and hygiene assistance.
+After calling S.A.F.E., Inc., Jessica entered the shelter with her daughter soon following her.
+Jessica and her child were able to utilize many of S.A.F.E., Inc.’s services.
+These services included clothing closet, transportation, tutoring, counseling, court advocacy, and case management.
+Court advocacy and legal services were provided to assist with protection orders and divorce.
+Jessica and her daughter had access to individual counseling, support group, and children’s education group.
+The family also received case management for housing, food, and hygiene assistance.

 Volunteers for the Quarter